nipy/nibabel/doc/source/dicom/dicom_intro.rst

 An IOD that contains attributes (data elements) for only one object in the DICOM Real World is a *Normalized IOD*.
 From PS 3.3:

-    3.8.10 Normalized IOD: an Information Object Definition which represents a single entity in the DICOM Application Model.
+.. admonition:: 3.8.10 Normalized IOD:

+    an Information Object Definition which represents a single entity in the DICOM Application Model.
 Such an IOD includes Attributes which are only inherent in the Real-World Object that the IOD represents.